victorboissiere/docs/docs/vim.md

 - `"*y` copy current line/selection to clipboard register

+Use `:set paste` to avoid autoindent when pasting snippets.
+Then revert back using `:set nopaste`.

 ## Registers

 Very handy when you want to get back what you've --deleted--